Urban Adventures. Quite simply, the Best. Day. Ever.

 Taxis are widely available in the city, and operate 24/7.
 Most New Yorkers (or at least the ones who aren’t super rich), don’t take a cab unless the subway isn’t working that day, or if they’re running late, because they can be quite expensive.
 Yellow taxis are metred, and a breakdown of the prices is available here.
 If you’re in one of the boroughs (Queens, Brooklyn, or the Bronx), taxis will be green.

 If you want a scenic tour of the city, but perhaps, something a little faster, consider biking around the city!
 Citi Bikes are still a fairly new concept for getting around the city, and are a good option if you want to get around quickly.
-A day pass can be purchased for $9.95 plus tax, or a 7-day pass for $25 plus tax (which gives you unlimited access but you have to check in the bike every 30 minutes at one of the stations throughout Manhattan and parts of Brooklyn and Queens).
+A day pass can be purchased for $12, or a three-day pass for $24 (which gives you unlimited access but you have to check in the bike every 30 minutes at one of the stations throughout Manhattan and parts of Brooklyn and Queens).

 If you’re not used to riding a bike in the city it’s probably in your best interest to restrict your biking to Central Park, or along the Hudson River Park.
 NYC drivers are still not completely used to sharing the roads with cyclists, so it might best to avoid busy streets.
 A bike map of the city (marked with bicycle lanes) can be found here.

 There are plenty of events happening in the city, from sports, to music and art, to food festivals, and fashion shows.
 New York has got it all!